 Leonhard’s mother was a pastor’s daughter.
 His father was a pastor in a Calvinist church.
-Leonhard’s father had studied some mathematics at university while taking his theology degree, and had become a friend of the Bernoulli family, famed for their mathematical prowess.
+Leonhard’s father had studied some mathematics at university while taking his theology degree, and was a friend of the Bernoulli family, famed for their mathematical prowess.

 Leonhard grew up in the town of Riehen, about 5 miles (7 km) from Basel, very close to Switzerland’s borders with both France and Germany.
 His school in Riehen was not especially good, so his father gave him extra mathematics lessons – Leonhard was interested enough in the subject to get his own mathematics books to work through.

 Like Carl Friedrich Gauss, born 70 years after him, Leonhard showed unusual talents in mental arithmetic, performing difficult calculations in his head.
-He also had a phenomenal memory – when prompted, he could readily recite long poems, and his knowledge of facts, scientific, and mathematical data was encyclopedic.
+He also had a phenomenal memory: when prompted, he could readily recite long poems, and his knowledge of facts, and scientific and mathematical data was encyclopedic.

 Becoming a Mathematician

-At the age of just 13, in 1720, Leonhard enrolled at the University of Basel, graduating three years later as a Master of Philosophy.
+At age 13, in 1720, Leonhard enrolled at the University of Basel, graduating three years later as a Master of Philosophy.
 His thesis analyzed the philosophical works of two mathematical geniuses, Isaac Newton and René Descartes.